 By the time we left the park in the afternoon, we were exhausted and I don't think I have ever drunk as much water as I did on that day!
 We headed back to the Element.

 By the way, I love this hotel!
 And President Obama had even stayed there since the last time we had been there.
 It is one of the only “green” hotels in the area and given that the President is not very popular in Vegas, he stayed at this Starwood property 15-20 minutes off the strip.

 The only thing keeping me from falling into bed back at the hotel (after a shower of course) was knowing that we were going to a very special restaurant for dinner.
 Food is a great motivator for me!

 There are more photos from this macro-focused trip in my Flickr album.

-Visiting Valley of Fire it a great way to get away from the strip or the day and see nature at its finest.
+Visiting Valley of Fire is a great way to get away from the strip or the day and see nature at its finest.
 Although I am thinking winter might be the best time to visit because it can get pretty darn hot!
-You can enter the park through Overton and exit close to Lake Mead so you don’t have to take the same route there and back, you can make a round trip and see different scenery.
+You can enter the park through Overton and exit close to Lake Mead so you don't have to take the same route there and back, you can make a round trip and see different scenery.